-As of December 31, 2021 and 2022, the Group has investment commitment of equity investments without readily determinable fair value of RMB 103.5 million and RMB119.7 million, respectively.
+As of December 31, 2022 and 2023, the Group has investment commitment of equity investments without readily determinable fair value of RMB119.7 million and RMB658.3 million, respectively.

-In October 2019, the Group acquired 17% limited partnership interest in Sequoia Fashion and Technology, which is a PRC limited partnership industry fund.
-As of December 31, 2021 and 2022, the Group's total contribution to the fund amounted to RMB480.0 million and there is a remaining investment commitment of RMB1,520.0 million.
-As of December 31, 2021 and 2022, the Group has investment commitment of other equity method investees of RMB 85.8 million and RMB165.2 million, respectively.
+In October 2019, the Group acquired 17% limited partnership interest in HongShan Fashion and Technology, which is a PRC limited partnership industry fund.
+As of December 31, 2022, the Group's total contribution to the fund amounted to RMB480.0 million and there is a remaining investment commitment of RMB1,520.0 million.
+The aforesaid fund announced a capital reduction with all the investors and the Group signed the agreement in April 2023 on the amended total investment amount to RMB424.0 million and as such, RMB56.0 million was refunded to the Group.
+As of December 31, 2023, there is no outstanding investment commitment of HongShan Fashion and Technology industry fund investment.

+As of December 31, 2022 and 2023, the Group has investment commitment of other equity method investees of RMB165.2 million and RMB141.2 million, respectively.